 The University provides prevention, counseling, and treatment services to students through Student Health Services located at 1714 9th Avenue South.
 The clinic is open from 8:00 a.m. - 5:00 p.m.
 Monday - Thursday; 9:00 a.m. - 5:00 p.m.
-Friday, but is closed between noon and 1:00 p.m. daily.
-Detailed information about services and operating practices is located on the SHS website at www.uab.edu/studenthealth.
+Friday Detailed information about services and operating practices is located on the SHS website at www.uab.edu/studenthealth.
 Appointments may be scheduled by calling 205-934-3580.